grace-ac/grace-ac.github.io/_posts/2025-07-15-musp-samples-to-rnaseq.md

 # Tracking Update
 I just checked and it says that they'll be delivered today by end of day... not sure why they weren't delivered this morning, which is normally what happens when I select the priority overnight (which I did this time and previous times)... but luckily because of the hot weather, I put in a LOT of dry ice in a slightly bigger-than-necessary styrofoam cooler, so fingers crossed they arrive still frozen.

+## UPDATE - They received the samples!

+I checked the tracking again, and they signed for and received the samples :)